Graduate Student Admission

 To begin the application process, follow these application guidelines below:

-• On a separate piece of paper, provide a personal statement of your experience and vocational goals, and discuss how the program at TCU can help you achieve those goals.
-(Upload in the School of Music Graduate Admission/Audition Request Application on Acceptd.)
+• Personal statement of your experience and vocational goals, and discuss how the program at TCU can help you achieve those goals.

-• Three current letters of reference from persons qualified to comment on the applicant’s academic musical achievement, teaching and/or professional experience, and potential for success in the degree program.
+• Three names of persons qualified to comment on the applicant’s academic musical achievement, teaching and/or professional experience, and potential for success in the degree program.
 These will be requested electronically through the School of Music Graduate Admission/Audition Request Application on Acceptd.
-You will need to supply the e-mail address of each reference for this option.
+You will need to supply the e-mail address of each reference for this option at the time of application (but not the letters themselves).

 • The Graduate Record Examination (GRE) is optional for applicants in all MM/MME programs.
 Student are not required to take the GRE, but are strongly encouraged to do so and submit scores prior to admission.
 The test scores, along with other materials, provide valuable information aiding in the evaluation and placement of students.
 Test scores must be sent to TCU from the testing agency to school code: 6820.